confluentinc/ksql/docs/reference/server-configuration.md

 specified using the `ksql-server.properties` file.
 Some parameters, however, can be set on a per-persistent query basis using `SET`.
 This is indicated in each parameter section below.
+Retrieve the current list of configuration settings by using the [SHOW PROPERTIES](/developer-guide/ksqldb-reference/show-properties/) command.

 For more information on setting properties, see [Configure ksqlDB Server](/operate-and-deploy/installation/server-config).